Tuber (fungus)

 Tuber is a genus in the fungal family Tuberaceae, with estimated molecular dating to the end of the Jurassic period (156 Mya).
 It includes several species of truffles that are highly valued as delicacies.

 New discoveries

-In 2015, a new species Tuber petrophilum (close relative to Tuber melanosporum and Tuber brumale) was discovered in the Dinaric Alps (Southeastern Europe, Serbia).
-In 2016, two new species were discovered in Brazil.
+In 2015, a new species Tuber petrophilum (close relative to Tuber melanosporum and Tuber brumale) was discovered in Serbia within the Dinaric Alps.
+In 2018, two new species were discovered in Brazil.
 Tuber floridanum (with the commercial name Trufa Sapucaya meaning 'The last Guarany breath') and Tuber brennemanii grow in association with pecan rootlets.